slashsbluesball/happeo-user-provisioning/README.md

 ## TODO list
 Missing features are:
 - JWT Token authentication implementation
-- Connection to DB broken in docker-compose deployment
+- Connection to DB broken in docker-compose deployment (WiP: to be tested)